philipkiely/SFTA/README.md

 ### Client

 The hard part is over.
 In a new terminal window, navigate to "SFTA" and run `python client.py`.
 Follow the instructions in the terminal to send requests.
-You can examine the state at any time by opening `state.txt` in any text editor.
+You can examine the state at any time by opening `state_{username}.txt` in any text editor.
+Upon signup, the client will create and share the public part (out of band) of its keys to simulate the fact that on a real network, the user would be a different computer with different keys.

 You'll want to start by signing up and uploading then downloading a file.
-TODO: better multi-client support
+Remember that you can pass username as a command line argument `python client.py username` to load a particular user's state.

 ### Note for production